dwbfox/headless-pulseaudio-bluetooth-initializer/README.md

 # headless-pulseaudio-bluetooth-initializer
-A small script to automate the connection of my bluetooth audio receiver and pulse audio for music consumption :-)
+A small script to automate connecting to a bluetooth audio receiver (in my case to my home theatre system), connects to the bluetooth peer, and tries to verify that it's present as an audio sink.
+Very rough but it gets the job done.

 ### Operation example
 Assuming pulse audio, alsa, bluetooth device drivers are all installed and configured, set the following values in the script to reflect your environment: